 St John's College Studentships

-From 2016, students whose household income is less than £25,000 will receive additional financial support from St John's, designed to help with their living costs while at Cambridge.
-Studentships are offered to all Home and EU undergraduates at the College who fall into this eligibility threshold.
+From 2016, students whose household income is less than £25,000 will be considered for additional financial support from St John's, designed to help with their living costs while at Cambridge.
+Studentships are offered to all students at the College who qualify for Home/EU fee status as determined in accordance with the Education (Fees and Awards) (England) Regulations 2007 (SI 2007, No 779).

 The studentship scheme has been set up to help reduce financial pressure on students from lower-income backgrounds.
 Combined with the Cambridge Bursary Scheme – a scheme already run by the University

-of Cambridge which entitles students whose annual household income is below £42,620 to a non-repayable sum of up to £3,500 per year – the studentships will enable recipients to receive an annual grant worth up to £10,080 to cover day-to-day living expenses during the academic year, from October to June.
+of Cambridge which entitles students whose annual household income is below £42,620 to a non-repayable sum of up to £3,500 per year – the studentships will enable recipients to receive an annual grant of £10,310 to cover day-to-day living expenses during the academic year, from October to June.

 The studentships will be paid for using a new fund comprising contributions from alumni, which has been created as part of the College’s ongoing efforts to raise money to invest in education and research.
 St John’s aims to ensure that every student capable of studying here is able to do so regardless of their financial circumstances, and that those students who need the most help are fully supported from start to finish.